Cannaregio

 An open and shut place

-It’s easy to tell the rich from the famous, by the way: Igor’s plot is a distinctly modest affair in a so so neighbourhood.
-His music may have caused a splash, but elsewhere it’s money that makes waves.
+It’s easy to tell the rich from the famous, by the way.
+Igor’s plot is a distinctly modest affair in a so so neighbourhood.
+His music may have caused a splash, but elsewhere it’s cash money that makes waves.
 The posh tombs form impressive structures in their own right.
-(I gather if your family don’t continue to pay for a lease extension, then after 12 years, you get dug up and cremated and the plot is recycled and resold).
+(I gather if your family don’t continue to pay for a lease extension, then after 12 years, you get dug up and cremated with the plot recycled and resold).

 Murano is, on balance, a ‘no’ for me.
 You might feel you have to see it, but that’s the curse of modern tourism at work.
 Yes, you’ll find beautiful glasswork, but no, you can’t afford it.